Serious crashes close lanes on two North Island state highways

 State Highway 1 is closed in the Karapiro area between Cambridge and Tirau.

-The New Zealand Transport Agency has asked people to avoid the area and said detours were being set up.
+The NZ Transport Agency has asked people to avoid the area and said detours were being set up.
+Traffic delays are occurring.

+St John said five people had been taken to Waikato Hospital, one suffering serious injuries, and the others minor injuries.

-On State Highway 5, between Taupō and Napier, one lane - the one for heading towards Napier - is closed following a head-on crash.
+On SH5, between Taupō and Napier, one lane - the one for heading towards Napier - is closed following a head-on crash.

 Police said they were called to the SH5 crash at 12.17pm.